rbalestr-lab/stable-ssl/README.md

 ⚠️ **This library is currently in a phase of active development.
 All features are subject to change without prior notice.**

-``stable-ssl`` streamlines training self-supervised learning models by offering all the essential boilerplate code with minimal hardcoded utilities.
-Its flexible and modular design allows seamless integration of components from external libraries, including architectures, loss functions, evaluation metrics, and augmentations.
+``stable-ssl`` streamlines the training and evaluation of deep learning models by offering all the essential boilerplate code with minimal hardcoded utilities. ``stable-ssl`` adopts a flexible and modular design for seamless integration of components from external libraries, including architectures, loss functions, evaluation metrics, and augmentations.
+The provided utilities are primarily focused on **Self-Supervised Learning**, yet ``stable-ssl`` will save you time and headache regardless of your use-case.

 At its core, `stable-ssl` provides a [`BaseTrainer`](https://rbalestr-lab.github.io/stable-ssl.github.io/dev/gen_modules/stable_ssl.BaseTrainer.html#stable_ssl.BaseTrainer) class that manages job submission, data loading, training, evaluation, logging, monitoring, checkpointing, and requeuing, all customizable via a configuration file.
 This class is intended to be subclassed for specific training needs (see these [`trainers`](https://rbalestr-lab.github.io/stable-ssl.github.io/dev/trainers.html) as examples).